 March 19th is celebrated as the Feast of Saint Joseph in other lands too, such as Italy, Spain, Portugal, Poland, and Canada.
 It is mostly kept as a special date by Roman Catholics, but some Lutherans and Anglicans keep the feast as well.

 The Feast of Saint Joseph has been observed as a day of special remembrance since the 10th Century A.D., and thus, the traditions involved run very deep.
 The holiday always occurs during Lent, and therefore, feasting tables are meatless, except for fish, though certainly not “impoverished” as to flavour.
 The date is normally set on March 19th, but can be moved when necessary to better “fit into” the Lenten and Easter season Calendar.
-It does sometimes, however, fall on Palm Sunday and is not then moved, a situation that will occur in 2017.

 In Malta, the main celebrations are held in Mdina, a suburb of the city of Rabat.
 Mdina is the “old capital” of Malta, before the government relocated to Valletta.
 As with the other 14 public Maltese holidays, most businesses close down for the Feast of Saint Joseph.